How player and team ratings are calculated

 Once each attribute score is calculated, they are averaged to give a final score.
 However, rather than treating all scores as equal, I weight each score based on its importance for determining the performance of the player at that position.

 For instance, for rushers, Maximum Speed is by far the most important attribute.
-For receivers, Maximum Speed is most important.
+For receivers, Receptions is most important.

 Below are the weightings of attributes for players at each position.